F5Networks/terraform-provider-bigip/README.md

 `ip_protocol` - (Optional) Specify the IP protocol to use with the the virtual server (all, tcp, or udp are valid)

-`profiles` - (Optional) List of all profiles associated with the virtual server.
+`profiles` - (Optional) List of profiles associated both client and server contexts on the virtual server.
 This includes protocol, ssl, http, etc.

+`client_profiles` - (Optional) List of client context profiles associated on the virtual server.
+Not mutually exclusive with `profiles` and `server_profiles`

+`server_profiles` - (Optional) List of server context profiles associated on the virtual server.
+Not mutually exclusive with `profiles` and `client_profiles`

 ## bigip_ltm_irule